stevegt/grokker/v3/aidda/BRAINSTORM.md

     - On receiving a **prompt message**:
         1. **Check for Commit Hash (`C`) in `T`**:
             - **If `C` is not found**:
-                - Sends a message to `W` with the latest commit hash in `T`.
+                - Sends a message to `W` with the latest commit hash in `T`, promising to generate code from the prompt.
                 - Requests the contents of the objects that make up `C` and its prerequisites.
-                - Promises to generate code from the prompt.
                 - Re-adds the message to the tail of the queue.
+                - Sleeps for a short duration before re-checking the queue.
             - **If `C` is found**:
                 1. Checks out `C` into a new branch (`B`).
                 2. Runs the `generate` subcommand in `T` based on the queued prompt file contents.